MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 What to put in the .py file

+This is where you will import the package and set the path to the bngl file that you want to run The bngl path should be you own local path

 ![png](../images/FileContents.png)

 Once you have created the Python file and filled it, open terminal and navigate to the directory that the file is housed in